Table of contents

-Cloud has sparked off a new working culture globally.
-People from various nooks and crannies contributed, modified, and collaborate to roll out deliverables faster than ever before.
+Cloud has sparked a new working culture globally.
+People from various nooks and crannies contributed, modified, and collaborated to roll out deliverables faster.
 However, while the coalescence of efforts produced top-notch results, it raised the scope for various issues such as connectivity breaches, data espionage, and various threats that have arisen to spawn way for policies such as Zero Trust Strategy and DevSecOps.
 While there are many policies and security approaches, it often boils down to having a secure and swift connection in this age of connectivity.

-While this may seem odd and overrated, having a secure connection is pertinent, especially after remote working has become a reality now.
-Unfortunately, while a fast Wi-Fi connection is deemed enough for most, it is an uplink that hackers can easily breach as the Wi-Fi connections at home have poor security.
-To anneal this flaw, cloud providers came up with a solution to provide an encrypted uplink for their customers.
+While this may seem odd and overrated, having a secure connection is pertinent, especially after remote working has become a reality.
+Unfortunately, while a fast Wi-Fi connection is deemed enough for most, it is an uplink that hackers can easily breach, as the Wi-Fi connections at home have poor security.
+To anneal this flaw, cloud providers devised a solution to provide an encrypted uplink for their customers.
 While that sounds easy, various variables are involved in the selection.

 So, let’s explore which connection is better suited for you without much ado.